Princess Olga of Greece and Denmark: Illness and death

 Affected by Alzheimer's disease at the end of her life, Princess Olga was hospitalized for a long time in Meudon.
 A few years before her death, in 1993, her daughter Elizabeth decided to make a documentary film about her with the help of a Serbian journalist Mira Adanja Polak.
 However, with Olga being heavily affected by the disease, the project of her daughter caused a scandal.
 Prince Alexander brought a complaint against his sister Elizabeth before the French courts for damage to the image of their mother and claimed, in her name, $107,000 in damages.

 Princess Olga died in Paris on 16 October 1997.
-She was buried alongside her husband, in a family mausoleum located in the Bois-de-Vaux Cemetery, in Lausanne, Switzerland.
+She was buried alongside her husband in the Bois-de-Vaux Cemetery, in Lausanne, Switzerland.

 On 28 September 2012, the remains of Princess Olga, her husband and their son Nikola were exhumed and then transported to Belgrade, Serbia.
 On 4 October, an official ceremony was held at St. Michael's Cathedral in Belgrade by Irinej, Serbian Patriarch.
 The children and grandchildren of the couple, as well as Crown Prince Alexander and his wife Princess Katherine, and Serbian President Tomislav Nikolić and his government participated in the event.
 Their remains were reburied in the Karađorđević family mausoleum of Oplenac in Topola.